sloppyjuicy/cogniassist-docs/docs/Training-Utterances.md

 ### Entity Mapping

 You can pick and map custom values from the utterances to the entities.
-So that, it helps the AI bot to detect the custom values from the user's query.
+So that it helps the AI bot to detect the custom values from the user's query.

 ![](assets\cw_017.gif)